Jeremy Pena Player Props: Astros vs. Yankees

-The Houston Astros, including Jeremy Pena (.364 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Thursday at 7:15 PM ET.
+The Houston Astros, including Jeremy Pena (hitting .250 in his past 10 games, with three doubles, four walks and six RBI), battle starter Luis Severino and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Guardians.
+He had a hitless showing in his most recent game (0-for-4) against the Yankees.

 Jeremy Pena Game Info & Props vs. the Yankees